10 Simple Steps for Installing Your Hot Water Heater

 Safety is paramount when dealing with any electrical or plumbing installation.

 Next, shut off the water supply to the old unit.
-Locate the main water valve and close it by turning it clockwise.
+Locate the main water valve and and shut it also.

 Step 3: Drain and Disconnect the Existing Water Heater